 Alternatively, drivers can display the Union Flag, Cross of St George, Cross of St Andrew or Red Dragon, but they must be accompanied by letters denoting the country of origin.

 For example, in the case of Wales, the options are CYMRU, Cymru, CYM, Cym, Wales or WALES – in all cases, the plates must be accompanied by a GB sticker.

-Struggling to get your hear around all the changes Brexit may or may not bring, you’re not alone.
+Struggling to get your head around all the changes Brexit may or may not bring?
+You’re not alone.
 We’ve pulled together a guide to driving in a post-Brexit world, it might be worth giving it a once over.